 If Mom said, "Dad's cooking dinner tonight," you knew a big pot of Goulash was about to hit the table.

 My friends, I don't recommend cooking Goulash Dad's way.
-The onion truly does add a lot of great flavor to the dish.
+That one onion truly does add a lot of great flavor to the dish.
 So don't be like Dad ... take the time to chop that onion.
-(I mean, come on, Dad ... it's really not that hard!)
+(I mean, come on, Dad ... chopping an onion is really not that hard!)

-Stir that all together to make the Goulash's sauce.
+Stir that all together until well combined, and you've got the Goulash's tasty sauce.

-Then simply combine the ground beef-tomato soup sauce with cooked macaroni noodles.
+Then combine the ground beef-tomato soup mixture with cooked macaroni noodles.

-Start boiling the water for the noodles before you begin browning the ground beef, and the noodles and sauce should be done and come together at just about the same time.
+Start boiling the water for the noodles before you begin browning the ground beef, and the noodles and sauce should be done and come together at pretty close to the same time.

 And that's all there is to it - SUPER quick and easy to make.